jbatson5/SCALE-test/docs/MAVRIC.rst

       boundary 12
   end geometry

-The definitions block lists the response (total photon flux) in a way that can be understood by both libraries used in the problem.
+The definitions block lists the response (total photon flux) so that it can be understood by both libraries used in the problem.
 The mesh grid for the importance calculations used 49 × 43 × 59 = 124,313 mesh cells, with particular emphasis on geometric representation of the collimators to ensure accurate importance maps.
 This mesh grid is shown